qlyde/dotfiles-ubuntu/README.md

 * **DE:** GNOME 42
   * *Extensions:*
     * **ArcMenu** - App Grid replacement, like a start menu (Super binded to ArcMenu, Super+Space binded to app search)
+    * Blur my Shell
     * **Dash to Panel** - Moves dock to panel/status bar, highly configurable
     * Internet Radio - Listen to the radio via the status bar
     * Net speed Simplified - For monitoring internet download/upload speeds
     * OpenWeather - For weather information
     * Refresh Wifi Connections - For a refresh button when searching for Wi-Fi networks
     * **Tiling Assistant** - For better/configurable snap assist
+    * Todo.txt - For a simple to-do list within the panel
     * Vitals - For monitoring system vitals (load, mem, etc.)
     * **Note:** App Grid and Activities can still be used with Super+A and Super+S keys
       * Alphabetical App Grid - Sorts App Grid alphabetically